Diving in Komodo

 The Passage between Gili Lawa Laut and Gili Lawa Darat islands is a good option for a late afternoon or sunset dive as the bottom is only 20 metres or so deep.
 Currents can be very strong but the narrow strait often hosts several manta rays, and mobula rays that hunt the silversides in the shallows.

 Strong currents can prevent dives on Gili Lawa and the correct conditions must exist before undertaking any dive here.
 One of the delights of diving in Indonesia is that the area is so large and the dive sites so numerous that it is possible to come across fantastic sites which are still relatively unchartered.

-GPS Point - Located off the north east point of Gili Banta Island, 10km north east of Komodo, the famous GPS Point is a must on any liveaboard cruise here and is often considered the best northern site in Komodo scuba diving.
+GPS Point - Located off the north east point of Gili Banta Island, 10 km north east of Komodo, the famous GPS Point is a must on any liveaboard cruise here and is often considered the best northern dive site in Komodo.
 It attracts lots and lots of fish and is often swarming with dogtooth tuna, and big schools of barracudas and surgeonfish.

 The top of this small sea mount rises to just 5 metres of the surface and hosts snowflake morays, cowries, spider and hermit crabs, nudibranchs, scorpionfish and cuttlefish.

 The soft coral growth at GPS Point in particular is excellent, and the entire surface of the sea mound is richly overgrown with invertebrates.
 In some areas there are dense fields of staghorn corals overflowing with gold and orange anthias.